Morley

 Morley's population is slightly older than the national pattern

-The median age in Morley is 39 years, which is higher than Greater Perth's average of 37 years and close to Australia's national average of 38 years.
-Compared to Greater Perth, the 75-84 age group is notably over-represented in Morley at 7.2%, while the 5-14 age group is under-represented at 10.4%.
-According to post-2021 Census data, the 35-44 age group has grown from 14.2% to 15.2% of Morley's population, while the 0-4 cohort has declined from 5.9% to 5.2%.
+The median age in Morley is 39 years, which is higher than Greater Perth's average of 37 years and close to the national average of 38 years.
+Compared to Greater Perth, Morley has a notably higher percentage of the 75-84 age cohort (7.2% locally) and a lower percentage of the 5-14 age group (10.4%).
+According to post-2021 Census data, the 35-44 age group increased from 14.2% to 15.2%, while the 0-4 cohort decreased from 5.9% to 5.2%.
 Population forecasts for 2041 indicate significant demographic changes in Morley.
-The 85+ age group is expected to grow by 135%, reaching 1,893 people from 805.
-This growth is largely driven by residents aged 65 and older, who are anticipated to represent 60% of the population growth.
-Conversely, the 0-4 and 5-14 age groups are expected to experience population declines.
+The 85+ age group is projected to grow by 135% (from 806 to 1,893 people), with residents aged 65 and older representing 60% of the anticipated population growth.
+Conversely, the 0-4 and 5-14 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age